Snowmobiling

 • Status: Closed

-Four snowmobile clubs in Kenosha County collectively form the Kenosha County Alliance of Snowmobiling Clubs.
-We work together to create and maintain the finest trail system in southeastern Wisconsin.
-The trail system connects with all neighboring county trails providing an abundance of family snowmobiling opportunities.
+Four snowmobile clubs in Kenosha County collectively form the Kenosha County Snowmobile Alliance.
+They work together to create and maintain the finest trail system in southeastern Wisconsin.
+The trail system connects with all neighboring county trails providing an abundance of snowmobiling opportunities.

 Kickapoo Valley Reserve